 Students have the option to choose one of three concentrations—Generalist, Psychodynamic, or Child Play Therapy and Adolescent Psychotherapy.
 The Chicago School's Psychodynamic Psychotherapy concentration provides students with essential diagnostic, therapeutic, and consultative skills, as well as in-depth knowledge of psychodynamic theory and exposure to a broad range of dynamically based clinical applications.

-The program adheres to a practitioner-scholar model, preparing mental health practitioners with both a broad knowledge of the scientific and theoretical principles and the ability to apply that knowledge to specific clinical situations.
+The Applied Clinical Psychology program at our L.A. campus adheres to a practitioner-scholar model, preparing mental health practitioners with both a broad knowledge of the scientific and theoretical principles and the ability to apply that knowledge to specific clinical situations.

 Graduates are equipped with the expert knowledge in theory, research, and practice in clinical psychology needed to serve as lead practitioners and/or senior administrators in both educational and clinical settings.
 The program can be completed in three years, including an internship.

-The curriculum integrates the eight core competencies informed by the educational model of the National Council of Schools and Programs of Professional Psychology (NCSPP), and qualifies graduates to sit for the national licensure exam and licensure by the California Board of Psychology (BOP).
+The Applied Clinical Psychology curriculum integrates the eight core competencies informed by the educational model of the National Council of Schools and Programs of Professional Psychology (NCSPP), and qualifies graduates to sit for the national licensure exam and licensure by the California Board of Psychology (BOP).

 Psychodynamic Psychotherapy, Child Play Therapy and Adolescent Psychotherapy, and Generalist.